 The Daughter of Cupid, she runs the school's love advice radio show and will be featured in the 2012 special "Why Do Ghouls Fall In Love?".
 She has a doll sold exclusively sold at Wal-Mart stores and was later re-released with a diary.
 She's been recently transferred to Ever After High.

-A-Team Firing: Her freaky flaw is her seriously bad aim, which will be used as a plot point in the special.
+A-Team Firing: Her freaky flaw is her seriously bad aim, which was a plot point in the special.

 Overly Long Name: Alludes to this being the reason that she goes by C.A.: "I use my initials because my name is scary long, hideously unpronouncable and you know you're just going to call me 'Cupid' anyway."